You can include the

-If AccessKey ID is set to "44CF959******252F707" and AccessKey Secret is set to "OtxrzxIsfpFjA7Sw******8Bw21TLhquhboDYROV", you can run the following Python code to calculate the signature:
+If the AccessKey ID is LTAI4FixJvEPgvZ6g5cC**** and the AccessKey secret is Q0YehC6ZyugWfjod5y8Rcqrc1y****, you can run the following Python code to calculate the signature:

-- If the imported AccessKey ID does not exist or is not activated, 403 Forbidden and
+- If the imported AccessKey ID does not exist or is not activated, 403 Forbidden is

-InvalidAccessKeyId are returned.
-If the imported AccessKey ID is activated but OSS
+returned with the error code InvalidAccessKeyId.
+If the imported AccessKey ID is activated

-determines that a signature error occurs in the request, 403 Forbidden is returned
+but OSS determines that a signature error occurs in the request, 403 Forbidden is

-with the correct signature string in the response to verify the encryption.
-You can
+returned with the correct signature string in the response to verify the encryption.

-- If the format of the Authorization value in the request is invalid, 400 Bad Request and InvalidArgument are returned.
+- If the format of the Authorization value in the request is invalid, 400 Bad Request is returned with the error code InvalidArgument.

 - The date and time specified in all OSS requests must be in GMT defined in HTTP/1.1,

-in which date is in the following format:
+in which the date is in the following format:

-- If the Date header is not specified or is in an invalid format in a signed request, 403 Forbidden is returned with AccessDenied.
+- If the Date header is not specified or is in an invalid format in a signed request, 403 Forbidden is returned with the error code AccessDenied.

-- If the difference between the time specified by the Date header in a request and the time on the server when the request is received is greater than 15 minutes, 403 Forbidden and RequestTimeTooSkewed are returned.
+- If the discrepancy between the time specified by the Date header in a request and the time on the server when the request is received is greater than 15 minutes, 403 Forbidden is returned with the error code RequestTimeTooSkewed.

 Creation of CanonicalizedOSSHeaders

-- If the request is sent by using an access credential obtained from STS, you must add
+- If the request is sent by using a temporary access credential obtained from Security

-the obtained security-token value to the signature string in the
+Token Service (STS), you must add the obtained security-token value to the signature

-x-oss-security-token:security-tokenformat.Note For more information about how to configure Security Token Service (STS), see Use a temporary credential provided by STS to access OSS in OSS Developer Guide.
+x-oss-security-token:security-tokenformat.Note For more information about how to configure STS, see Use a temporary credential provided by STS to access OSS.
 You can call the AssumeRole operation or use STS SDKs for various programming languages to obtain a temporary access credential.
-For more information, see STS SDK overview.
-The temporary access credential contains a security token and a temporary AccessKey pair.
-The AccessKey pair consists of an AccessKey ID and an AccessKey secret.
+A temporary access credential contains a security token and a temporary AccessKey pair that consists of an AccessKey ID and an AccessKey secret.

-- Sort all HTTP request headers that are converted in Step 1 in alphabetical order.
+- Sort all HTTP request headers that are obtained in Step 1 in alphabetical order.